Ftkhan717/Coaching-with-Aleem.md/SMART STAR.md

 # SMART STAR METHOD:

+* SMART:

     * S stands for Specific
     * M stands for Measurable
     * A stands for Achievable
     * R stands for Realistic
     * T stands for Timely

+* STAR:

     * S stands for Space
     * T stands for Track
     * A stands for Assist
     * R stands for Reach

  ## SPACE: